forgotten-pillar/fp-notes/content/sanctification/the-benefits-of-persecution.md

 publish: true
 tags:
   - persecutions
+  - devotional
+title: The Benefits of Persecution
+description: Discover how trials and tribulations refine faith, foster dependence on God, and prepare believers for Christ’s glory.
+Explore the purpose of suffering in cultivating holiness and boldness for the Gospel.
+modifiedDate: 2024-12-24T16:48:40+01:00
+createdDate: 2024-10-14T08:28:02.528+02:00
 ---

+> [!abstract]
+> Trials and tribulations refine faith, revealing God’s strength in our weakness and purifying His church.
+Persecution and suffering foster dependence on God, work patience, and yield hope, boldness, and righteousness.
+While prosperity may prolong Satan’s dominion, fiery trials prepare believers for Christ’s glory, ensuring holiness and steadfastness in faith.

 What if the crisis and tribulations were not from Satan, but rather from God?
 What if "prosperity gospel" and the prosperity of the Gospel are two oposing ideas?
 One of man, other from God.